it-at-m/eakte-schnittstelle/v1/eakte-api-v1/eakte-api-v1-spec-single-file/readme.md

 We have put that under version control for easy access without running a build, and to be able to reproduce the history of the file.
-But note that after changing any API-related file in the module 'eakte-open-api-v1' there needs to run a mavne build to reconstruct the single-file api spec.
+But note that after changing any API-related file in the module 'eakte-open-api-v1' there needs to run a maven build to reconstruct the single-file API spec.

 The generated single-file spec will be packed into a zip file in the `target` directory (because ordinary files are not supported as maven artifacts):